Ursula Lowenbach Foster Holocaust Survivor Portrait Gallery

 Pastor Martin Niemöller

-In 1945, after Hitler decimated the robust Jewish population of Europe with the horrors of the camps and gas chambers, a precious few Jews would find themselves deemed “survivors”.
+In 1945, after Hitler decimated the robust Jewish population of Europe with the horrors of the concentration camps and gas chambers, a precious few Jews – only one in three survived – would find themselves deemed “survivors.”
 With families murdered and life as they once knew it now a faded memory, many Jews assimilated into the world at large with a determination to continue living, one day at a time, in search of meaning and hope.

-The desire to honor the memory of loved ones lost, motivated the Jewish population to slowly moved forward and make the days that lied ahead filled with purpose.
+The desire to honor the memory of loved ones lost motivated the Jewish population to slowly move forward and make the days that lay ahead filled with purpose.
 Some would find solace in celebrating the rich Jewish traditions and honoring the holidays, while others dedicated their lives to giving back and making a commitment to carve something out of the ruins their lives had been brought to.

-This incredible group, the survivors of the Holocaust, has left a legacy for the generations that follow- a legacy of love, caring for others, and living a life of purpose.
-Their determination to survive has now transformed into a commitment to speak out about the horrors of the past in order to ensure that in the future, we accept all people, no matter their color, race, creed or religious belief.
+This incredible group, the survivors of the Holocaust, has left a legacy for the generations that follow – a legacy of resilience, love, caring for others, and living a life of purpose.
+Their determination to survive was transformed into a commitment to speak out about the horrors of the past in order to ensure that in the future, we accept all people, no matter their color, race, creed or religious belief.

-At Cypress College, we celebrate our Diversity.
-As we remember the struggles and challenges of the past, we should all look forward with hope and confidence that tomorrow will bring change, acceptance and that we all should have a voice.
+At Cypress College, we celebrate our diversity.
+As we remember the struggles and challenges of the past, we should look forward with hope and confidence that tomorrow will bring change, acceptance and a commitment that we all have a voice.

 Dedication